-Before we went to Italy for the first time, I did a lot of research on how to get service on my iPhone.
+Before we traveled to Italy for the first time, I did a lot of research on how to use my cell phone.
 I had a vague notion that I wanted to use Google Maps (not always a great idea, but a post for another day) and Google Translate as a backup for my own nascent Italian skills, but I didn’t know how.

 What I did know is that while not having service can be super peaceful, it can also leave you feeling stranded in a strange place when you know a map, a quick phrase lookup, or a Foursquare tip could make your day infinitely better.

-And what I learned from my research is that there’s an easy way to get service, and an easier way to get scammed.
-So here’s how to get cell service in Italy:
+And what I learned from my research is that there’s an easy way to get service by getting a SIM card in Rome’s airport for a reasonable amount of euros, but it’s also pretty easy to get scammed.
+So here’s how to use your cell phone in Italy:

 TIM is Italy’s national phone company (think AT&T in days of yore).
 Like a lot of things in Italy, it’s not always the fastest or most reliable, but it IS the best option.
 It’s cheap, easy to obtain, and the most straightforward way to get a SIM card.

 Here’s why you want to use TIM: They have a special tourism deal that gets you a SIM card and a month of service with 100 minutes of talk and 4GB of internet for about €20.
 Full disclosure, I remember this being a little more expensive (maybe €10 for a SIM card and perhaps I upgraded the data plan), but it is still the best deal you’re going to find.

 In fact, if you’re landing in Rome, there is now a TIM store in Rome’s Fiumicino airport in the shopping area to your right after you exit customs.
 (It wasn’t always there and makes things infinitely easier!)
 The TIM workers speak English and will install the SIM for you, which makes this super easy.